tabishfayyaz/notes-and-books/kotlin-programming.md

   - it can accept at-least 0 arguments
   - `it` can be used when there is only one parameter involved however bad for readability when complexity involved
   - `it` cannot be used when more than one parameter involved then you use multiple named parameters
+  - anonymous functions are referred to as **lambdas** and their defintion as *lambda expressions*.
+  - anonymous function return is referred to as *lambda result*

 ### To count letters in a string
 ```
 val numLetters = "Mississippi".count()